Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 *Skylines and (B-2) Spirits* for Solo Harpsichordist - 2018, 5'

 #### Works in Progress

-*Shared Lives and Spaces (SLS)* for Violinist and Cellist (after Susan Leigh Star) commissioned by Sahada Buckley and Trace Johnson

 *Caring Promiscuously and Experimentally (CPE)* for Violinist and Keyboardist (after C.P.E.
 Bach's *Empfindungen* and the Care Collective's *Care Manifesto*)